scrambledeggs/cookbook/tech/rspec.md

 # RSpec

 -  The `should` syntax is [dead](https://github.com/rspec/rspec-expectations/blob/master/Should.md#why-switch-over-from-should-to-expect).
 Use the `expect` syntax.
-This also means no `shoulda`.
+Minimize the use of `shoulda_matchers` gem to basic validations.

   ```ruby
   # ✗ Avoid